 If you have Original Medicare, the Competitive Bidding Program requires you to get competitive bidding items in competitive bidding areas from a contract supplier, unless an exception applies.

-Medicare also has a National Mail-Order Program for diabetic testing supplies, which applies no matter where you live.
+Medicare also has a National Mail-Order Program for diabetes testing supplies, which applies no matter where you live.

-Important: The program doesn't affect which doctors you can use.
+Important: The Competitive Bidding Program doesn't affect which doctors you can use.

 The Competitive Bidding Program applies to Original Medicare only.
 If you’re enrolled in a Medicare Advantage Plan (like an HMO or PPO), your plan will let you know if your supplier is changing.
 If you’re not sure, contact your plan.